-US consumer sentiment rose to its second-highest level since 2004 in February despite lower and much more volatile stock prices, according to a reading from the University of Michigan.
+US consumer sentiment unexpectedly fell in August, to its lowest level since last September, according to a preliminary reading from the University of Michigan.

-The number of Americans filing for unemployment benefits rose as expected last week, according to data released by the Labor Department.
+The number of Americans filing for unemployment benefits fell last week, according to figures from the Labor Department.

 Manufacturing activity in the US mid-Atlantic region slowed sharply in August, according to the results of one of the most widely-followed surveys for the sector.

 US Senator Elizabeth Warren will introduce a new government bill forcing big corporations to dedicate more of their earnings to employees and other priorities rather than the recent trend to "making the rich even richer".